 Dinner at our house is more than just a seat at the table.
 It’s an invitation to settle in for the evening.
-Come early to sample something new at the Maker’s Table.
-Then unwind in the Parlour with a drink in hand.
-Pick a sofa and we’ll bring chef’s snacks to you before we take you through for the main event.
+Come early to sample something new at the Maker’s Table then unwind in the Parlour with a drink in hand.
+Pick a sofa and we’ll bring chef’s snacks to you before we take you through for the main event in Peel’s Restaurant.
 After dinner let the evening linger fireside with nightcap in The Parlour or have a game of pool in Fred’s Bar, the cosiest room in the house.

 THE MAIN EVENT